yanjifei/temp/doc/setup_jenkins_node.md

 # How to set up a node for Jenkins server

+## What is a Jenkins Node?

+The definition is on Jenkins [website](https://www.jenkins.io/doc/book/glossary/#node).
+It is a machine that Jenkins can distribute its tasks to.

 ## Install SSH

+One way that Jenkins server talks to its nodes is through SSH.
 Please follow the [instructions](https://linuxhint.com/enable-ssh-linux-mint/) to install SSH server on the node.

 ## Install Java